aerospike/aerospike-client-python/doc/aerospike.rst

 Regex Flag Values
 ------------------
-Flags used by the :class:`aerospike_operation_helpers.expressions.base.CmpRegex` Aerospike expression.
+Flags used by the :class:`aerospike_helpers.expressions.base.CmpRegex` Aerospike expression.
 See :ref:`aerospike_operation_helpers.expressions` for more information.

 .. data:: REGEX_NONE